junxit/us-congress-bills-110/metadata.md

 - 2008-04-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 708.
 - 2008-04-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3450-3451; text as passed Senate: CR S3451)
 - 2008-04-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3450-3451; text as passed Senate: CR S3451)
+- 2008-04-29 — Message on Senate action sent to the House.
+- 2008-04-29 — Received in the House.
+- 2008-04-29 — Referred to the House Committee on Foreign Affairs.